Southside Railroad (Virginia): Southside Railroad today

 The former Southside Railroad formed a major piece of the Norfolk and Western used to transport bituminous coal from the mines in southwestern Virginia and southern West Virginia to port at Norfolk, where a huge coal pier was built at Lambert's Point.
 Over 150 years after completion, much of the former Southside Railroad route remained in active use until 2005, when the corridor was abandoned and subsequently turned over to the Virginia DCR (Dept of Conservation and Recreation) for conversion to a rail trail linear park called High Bridge Trail State Park.
 Construction on the High Bridge began March 7, 2011 and the bridge was officially opened to the public April 5, 2012.
-The bridge itself was rehabilitated via a federal grant of 2 million dollars.
+The bridge itself was rehabilitated via a federal grant of $2 million.
 It is the namesake of the park.
 The trail is a total of 31 miles long and runs from Burkeville to Pamplin City.
 Both ends terminate just before their destinations, however the park service is currently working with the railroad to acquire the end caps to complete the trail.